-(2) Share-based awards reflect the grant date fair value of the RSU awards made to the NEOs in fiscal year 2014 under the RSU Plan.
-The number of individual RSUs granted equals the long-term incentive target value divided by the closing price of the Voting Class A Common Shares of the Corporation on the TSX of \$15.89 per share on August 25, 2011, \$16.95 per share on August 29, 2012 and \$21.05 per share on August 30, 2013, respectively.
+(2) Share-based awards reflect the grant date fair value of the RSU awards made to the NEOs in fiscal year 2015 under the RSU Plan.
+The number of individual RSUs granted equals the long-term incentive target value divided by the closing price of the Voting Class A Common Shares of the Corporation on the TSX of \$16.95 per share on August 29, 2012, \$21.05 per share on August 30, 2013, and \$20.84 per share on August 29, 2014 respectively.
 RSUs vest subject to the achievement of performance vesting measures under the RSU Plan.
-Mr. Leburn is not eligible for RSU grants.
+Messers.
+Leburn and Kouchnir are not eligible for RSU grants.